Safe_Guarding_for_Excellence_social work

 Course Introduction

-This course is written in line with National Legislation and Guidance to include the Inter-Collegiate Document for Safeguarding Adults 2019 and the Care Act of 2014.
+This course is written in line with National Legislation and Guidance to include the ‘Adult Safeguarding: Roles and Competencies for Health Care Staff (2024)’.

 Difficulty - Advanced